akbinod/akbinod.Tuner/README.md

 <b>Here's another good stopping point.
 Read on for more fine grained control.</b>
 <H2>TunerUI Class</H2>

-Most of the basics have been detailed above.
+Most of the basics have been detailed above, and this just lists the differences.

 With explicit instantiation, you give up the convenience of automatic trackbar GUI configuration, but gain more control over features.
 If you like the UX of <code>@TunedFunction</code>, see the benefits section down below to determine if it's worth it to wade through the rest of this.